Anna Theresa Feldhaus Sutter, sister of Heny Bernard Feldhaus, Jr.

 Bill (Henry's son), Katherine (John's daughter), Raymond (Frank's son), Vernon (Henry's son), Dorothy (Frank's daughter),

 Wilbert (John's son), Agnes (Herman's daughter), Harvey (Henry's son).

-Below is the 1900 Federal census for Lott, TX showing Joseph and Annie Sutter, their eight
+Below is the 1900 Federal census for Lott, TX showing Joseph and Annie Sutter, their

 wife, Mary Stitz.